 The field saw a resurgence in the wake of advances in neural networks and deep learning in 2010 that enabled the technology to automatically learn to parse existing text, classify image elements and transcribe audio.

 Ian Goodfellow introduced GANs in 2014.
-This provided a novel approach for organizing competing neural networks to generate and then rate content variations.
+This deep learning technique provided a novel approach for organizing competing neural networks to generate and then rate content variations.
 These could generate realistic people, voices, music and text.
-This inspired interest in -- and fear of -- how generative AI could be used to create realistic deep fakes that impersonate voices and people in videos.
+This inspired interest in -- and fear of -- how generative AI could be used to create realistic deepfakes that impersonate voices and people in videos.

 Since then, progress in other neural network techniques and architectures has helped expand generative AI capabilities.
 Techniques include VAEs, long short-term memory, transformers, diffusion models and neural radiance fields.